 Place the bread cubes in a very large bowl.
 Melt the butter in a large heavy skillet over medium heat, saute the onions, celery, apples and salt & pepper for about 8 minutes, until everything starts to soften.
 Add the garlic, saute 1 more minute, add the mushrooms and saute 3-4 more minutes, then add it the bowl with the bread cubes.

-In the same skillet, over medium high heat, cook the sausage until nicely browned, break it up as you cook it and add to the bread and veggies along with 1 cup of chicken stock, sage and parsley.
+In the same skillet, over medium high heat, cook the sausage ujntil nicely browned, break it up as you cook it and add to the bread and veggies along with 1 cup of chicken stock and the sage & parsley.
 Mix really well, hands work best!
 Add more chicken stock as needed to make everything hold together.
 If at anytime, the dressing seems dry, add more chicken stock, before and after baking.

 Note to cooks: Instead of toasting the bread cubes, you can let them sit out overnight uncovered.